postmanlabs/labs-docs/v6/postman/working_with_APIs/introduction_to_apis.md

 * Iterate on your API enhancements in a much more dynamic, secure and confident way

 * View and analyze reports

-### Sample Use Case

-Let's take an example use case wherein we have three user personas - a test engineer, a developer, and a technical writer.
-Multiple people with different job roles use these APIs in different formats resulting in multiple use cases.
-With the introduction of API in Postman, your schema attached to the API becomes the source of truth.
-The schema defines all possible variations of the API.
-Once you generate a collection from the API, that collection is just one instance of the API.
-Likewise, you can generate multiple collections for various use cases and each individual can work on their respective collection that corresponds to a specific API version.

-Let's say you have a test engineer who is interested only in the test suites connected to an API, a technical writer who is interested in documentation published under an API, and a developer who is working on mocks and monitors attached to the API.
-All of these personas can now work on the same API definition instead of working on the same collection which is not the best way to do.
-Even as the definition of your API becomes dynamic, the API itself is your collaboration point while individual collections under it become different use cases for the API in contention.

-Collection was never a complete description of the API in Postman.
-With the introduction of API and the schema in Postman, collections are now a segregated, use case-based instances that allow you to work in a loosely-coupled distributed environment without worrying about the change management.
-Postman brings different features together to help you better realize real-world workflows that people have with APIs.

 For more information on APIs, see: